Direct debit

 Due to the nature of direct debits, payments take a few days to clear – see processing times below.

-The pay-in’s Status
+The wallet is credited when the pay-in’s Status

 changes to SUCCEEDED